 711 Salem Avenue

 Special telephone boxes are located throughout the WSSU campus beneath blue-colored lights.
 These telephones should only be used in case of an emergency.
-When the box is opened and the receiver is picked up, a call is automatically made to a Campus Police dispatcher regardless of whether the caller speaks.
+When the box is opened and the receiver is picked up, a call is automatically made to a campus Police and Public Safety dispatcher regardless of whether the caller speaks.
 A police officer will be sent to that location.
-Campus Police can be reached at 336-750-2900.
+Campus Police and Public Safety can be reached at 336-750-2900.